In Home Senior Care vs. a Nursing Home

 But what if you are worried that your parent should not be left alone?
 While most of us want to keep our parents at home for as long as we can, what happens when it is no longer safe?
 You may consider hiring a home services worker, a CNA, or an RN.

 Custom Care Plans

 Those who provide in-home senior care can customize the services they provide to meet the individual need of the patient.
-Perhaps your father can perform most of the daily functions on his own, but he struggles dressing himself in the morning.
+Perhaps your father can perform most of the daily functions on his own, but he struggles dressing in the morning.
 You can hire an individual to help your father dress and perform a few simple tasks for maybe two hours a day.

 Perhaps your dad’s shower is not designed to accommodate someone with mobility issues.
 A CNA can come in three times a week to assist your father with bathing.
 Instead of paying for services and equipment that your father doesn’t need, you can tailor his care, so he remains independent, but receives the exact care he desires.

 In-home senior care can be less expensive than a nursing facility.
 Those who run nursing facilities have to charge enough to cover the cost of the staff, the building, the electricity, the food, and the equipment.
 Most of the time, the monthly bill for a nursing home is the same whether or not your parent receives specialized care or not.
 When you hire in-home senior care, you pay for the services you need.